 Make sure you watch this helpful video for industry advice:

-How to Spot a Fake
+How to Spot a Scam Artist

-If the email says anything remotely unnecessary – whether it includes comments of a sexual nature or indeed asks for bank details or payment – ignore it.
-Never give out personal details, never forward your phone number on and do not Skype people even if they say it is for an interview.
-Never meet up with anyone who you have met through social media as you are putting yourself in a very dangerous situation.
-Even if they say they are inviting you to open calls.
-This is not how the modelling industry works.
-Trustworthy companies and agencies operate through the correct channels.
-Unfortunately, scam artists try to prey on young, naive models by pretending to be model management companies.
+If an email from an “agency” says anything remotely unnecessary – whether that’s comments of a sexual nature or asking for bank details or an upfront payment – ignore it.
+Never give out personal details, never forward your phone number on and do not Skype people, even if they say it is for an interview.
+Never meet up with anyone who you have met through social media alone as you are putting yourself in a very dangerous situation.
+Even if they say they are inviting you to open calls, be wary and do your research.

 Do a Little More Research